What does Cosma mean?

 No, it is just the newest iteration of an project that has been evolving for over thirty years.

 The first prototype was created in the 1980s using HyperCard in color that ran on an Apple IIGS with ProDOS, and the Knowledge Resources Inventory, 3D Interfaces and audience have evolved gradually through many generations since then.

 This is a timeline of the evolution of Cosma.

 HyperCard (1987 – 1994)

 Kuula (2022 – Present)

-No. Less than half of the inventory has been posted so far.
+No. Only about half of the existing inventory has been posted on pages, so far.

 However, it still won’t be “finished” then.
-Both the web and the technologies used to create Cosma are always changing.
+Both the Web and the technologies used to create Cosma are constantly changing.
 That means that Cosma can never be “finished” in the traditional sense of the word.